nhgritctran/PheTK/README.md

 e.g., a dataproc cluster on _All of Us_ researcher workbench or UK Biobank RAP.

-For example, we generate cohort for _CFTR_ variant chr7-117559590-ATCT-A with heterozygous (0/1 genotype) participants as cases and homozygous reference (0/0 genotype) participants as controls.
+For example, we generate cohort for _CFTR_ variant chr7-117559590-ATCT-A with homozygous alternative and heterozygous (1/1 and 0/1 genotypes) participants labeled as 1 and homozygous reference (0/0 genotype) participants labeled as 0.

+If there are two genotype labels, it is recommended to use 0 for the baseline/control genotype(s) and 1 for genotype(s) of interest.
+If there are more than two genotype labels, e.g., 0, 1, and 2, the genotype variable will be treated as ordinal variable in PheWAS.

 #### Jupyter Notebook example for _All of Us_ Researcher Workbench:
 For _All of Us_ data version 7 or later, the default Hail matrix table is the ACAF (common variant) table.
 User can use a different table by providing table location in the mt_path parameter.

+gt_dict can take either string or list as values.

+Please make sure that there are no overlapping genotypes between different genotype labels in gt_dict.
+For example, gt_dict = {0: ["0/0", "0/1"], 1: ["0/1", "1/1"]} will raise error for having duplicated genotype "0/1"
+between gt_dict[0] and gt_dict[1].

 ```
 from PheTK.Cohort import Cohort